XertroV/aec-membership-test-simulator/README.md

 As though to emphasize the fact that the AEC's method is a joke, [the AEC's statement of reasons](https://web.archive.org/web/20220326093243/https://www.aec.gov.au/Parties_and_Representatives/Party_Registration/Deregistered_parties/files/statement-of-reasons-voteflux-org-upgrade-democracy-s137-deregistration.pdf) [[mirror]](https://xertrov.github.io/aec-membership-test-simulator/docs/statement-of-reasons-voteflux-org-upgrade-democracy-s137-deregistration.pdf), authored by one Ms Reid, says:

-> <br>&emsp; 22.
+> &emsp; 22.
 The membership list submitted by the Party on 13 February 2022 contained 4,680 names of individuals that the Party considers to be current members (referred to as ‘members’ below).
 As a delegate of the Electoral Commission, I instructed that the top 1,650 names be tested to conform with the AEC’s membership testing parameters. [...]

 The membership list that we submitted was sorted alphabetically by first name.
 "Gloria" was the first member to miss out on the chance to be contacted.